oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Missing CVSS v4.0
 <missing-cvss-v4-0>
-For each item in the list of metrics that contains any CVSS object it MUST be tested that a `cvss_v4` object is present.
-The test MUST fail, if any Product ID (type `$['$defs'].product_id_t`) in the product status group Affected (see section
+For each item in the list of metrics that contains any CVSS object it SHALL be tested that a `cvss_v4` object is present.
+The test SHALL fail, if any Product ID (type `$['$defs'].product_id_t`) in the product status group Affected (see section
 #link(<vulnerabilities-property-product-status>)[3.2.4.12]) is not